Mike Johnston (Colorado politician): Elections

-Tenure
+Service

 While serving in the Senate, Johnston was assigned to the education and finance committees.
 He supported SB 10–191, legislation that modified teacher and principal accountability by measuring performance in part by student academic growth.
 The bill was signed into law by Governor Bill Ritter in May 2010.

 Senate bill 191 was poorly received among teachers.
 Denver Post guest columnist and teacher Brian Kurz espoused the need to repeal the law as it was an unfunded burden on school districts.
 Efforts to repeal the law were unsuccessful and it remains in effect to this day.

 Johnston worked on passing the READ Act, which was signed into law in May 2012.
 The law provides districts resources to help K-3 students struggling to read by establishing a process for districts to identify K-3 students who read below grade level and work with their parents to provide extra reading support before students reach the fourth grade.
 The bill also created the Early Literacy Grant Program to provide funding to districts for literacy assessments, professional development, instructional support, and appropriate interventions, and would distribute approximately $16 million to districts for use in one of three literacy support programs: full day kindergarten, tutoring services, or summer school.

 Johnston was a co-sponsor of the ASSET bill, which allows students not legally entitled to be in the United States to pay in-state tuition at Colorado colleges and universities if they attend a Colorado high school for three years and graduate or earn a GED.
 Under previous law, students not legally entitled to be in the United States, who had graduated from Colorado high schools and had benefited from the state's investment in K-12 education were forced to pay out-of-state tuition.
 After languishing in the legislature for almost a decade, the bill passed and was signed into law by Governor John Hickenlooper in April 2013.
 "We come here today to close a chapter in American history, and to open a new one," Johnston remarked.
 "For me personally, there's no more significant bill that I've worked on that's going to make an actual impact on human beings."